SmartLearningSchool/WRO-2023-COMP-ROBOT/README.md

 * HUSKYLENS CAMERA

 ## Future Improvements and Tweaks
-We've had a long journey, and we thought of many ideas and changes to the robot but we have came to a conclusion that we have to make the robot work 100% of the time with accurate and presice movements and after discussion here are some tweaks that we could do in the future:
+We've had a long journey, and we thought of many ideas and changes to the robot but we have came to a conclusion that we have to make the robot work 100% of the time with accurracy and prescion and after discussion here are some tweaks that we could improve  in the future:
 *Changing the sensors
 *working on the robot design
-*working on the wiring system(rather than it being a mess)
+*working on the wiring system(rather than it all being a mess)

 ### Software and Programming To develop our robot's software, we used the following: - Arduino IDE - C/C++ Programming Language